airtonix/frontend-styleguide/docs/components/elements.md

 ```

 ### Avoid tag selectors
 Always use class name selectors.
 Tag selectors should be reserved for wysiwyg rules, where they will incur a large [specificity cost](https://www.google.com.au/search?q=css+specifity+score).
-This is what we want, it harder for implementation specific code to override.
+Inside a wysiwyg area we want it to be harder for implementation specific code to override styles there.
+Outside of wysiwyg, all of your elements should have class names that follow BEM conventions outlined in this guide.

 ```scss
 .article-card > h3 { /* ✖️ avoid */ }